nkernis/blog.noahkernis.com/content/posts/itp/spring_2020/critical_communications/00_a_communications_protocol/index.md

 *Transmission Control Protocol (TCP)*

 I was interested in TCP for several reasons.
 One is that it was one of the initial protocols of the internet.
-Second, it establishes the connections that a lot of the modern internet runs of on top.
+Second, it establishes the connections that a lot of the modern internet runs on top of.
 It is an important protocol that lives in the background.

 *Domain Name System (DNS)*